Financial loss on SIPPs with Carey Pensions UK LLP

 We are proceeding with a significant number of cases where our clients have suffered financial losses after being introduced to Carey Pensions UK LLP by an unauthorised and unregulated party and would welcome contact from anyone who has been similarly affected.

-He held two mainstream personal pension funds worth a combined total of slightly over £57,000.
+Mr S held two mainstream personal pension funds worth a combined total of slightly over £57,000.
 He did not have any significant savings or investments elsewhere and therefore wanted to be cautious with how these pension funds were used.

-She had a mainstream personal pension fund valued at slightly over £30,000.
+Mrs B had a mainstream personal pension fund valued at slightly over £30,000.
 This was the entirety of her retirement savings and she was reliant upon this money for her future retirement.
 Due to this, she required a low risk pension savings strategy which would keep her capital secure.

 He had pension savings of slightly over £32,000 and did not want to take any risks with this money as he was approaching retirement.
 He would therefore have little opportunity to make back any losses which may potentially be suffered through higher risk investments.